rcprcp/MongoDB/README.md

-# Mongodb Test Program
+# MongoDB Test Program

-First try working with Mongob in Java.
+First try working with MongoDB in Java.
 I have been testing this with Mongo Atlas.
 Work in progress, please read this code before trying to run it.  :)

 You'll need to configure the environment variables to fit your setup - you'll need the cluster ID, username and password.
 ```shell